samael205/Programming-Challenges/RandomNamePicker/README.md

 # Installation

-You can pick your name in Web Browser or GUI application
+You can pick your name in Web Browser or Gui application

 ### Web